bixycler/UniinfoNotes/pages/Mind Jungle.md

 					- Non-default info (`--format`)
 						- `%m` = mount point
 				- `tree`
-				  lists contents of directories in a tree-like format.
+				  list contents of directories in a tree-like format.
 				- `find`
 				  collapsed:: true
 				  search for files in a directory hierarchy